 1. Underperformance in Certain Cycles

 Holding an active legacy fund means accepting tracking error against the benchmark.
-If you hold a value-tilted legacy fund during a decade dominated by mega-cap tech growth, your portfolio will bleed relative underperformance year after year.
+If you hold a value-tilted legacy fund during a decade dominated exclusively by mega-cap technology growth, your portfolio will bleed relative underperformance year after year.
 The behavioral itch to tinker that ruins long-term compounding is magnified tenfold when your specific legacy fund is lagging the broader market by 500 basis points annually.
+No one wins all the time.
+Yikes.

 2. Fee Structures